Craig Heyward: Professional career

 He was selected by the New Orleans Saints in the first round (24th pick overall) of the 1988 NFL draft out of the University of Pittsburgh.
 Heyward's 3,086 career rushing yards rank third all-time at Pitt in only three seasons.
 He declared himself eligible for the 1988 draft after his junior year.
 In 1987 at Pittsburgh, Heyward rushed for 1,791 yards to earn consensus All-American honors and finish fifth in the Heisman Trophy balloting.

-Heyward was widely regarded as a nightmare for opposing defenses because he was often as big, and sometimes bigger, than the defenders who had to stop him, and had surprising quickness and agility.
-One of the NFL's best "big man" running backs in the vein of Earl Campbell, Heyward, at 5' 11" and reportedly weighing 330 pounds, was a punishing runner who was also a devastating blocker and good receiver.
+Heyward was widely feared by opposing defenses because he was often as big, and sometimes bigger, than the defenders who had to stop him, and had agility.
+One of the NFL's "big man" running backs in the vein of Earl Campbell, Heyward, at 5' 11" and reportedly weighing 330 pounds, was a runner who was also a blocker and good receiver.
 Heyward slimmed down to closer to 280.

 In 1997, Heyward showcased his sense of humor in a series of television commercials for Zest body wash, introducing a generation of American men to the modern version of the luffa that is now a fixture in many showers and bathtubs.
 The "lather-builder" and Heyward's tough-guy image created a humorous contrast in the advertisement, culminating in a voting campaign that named it the "thingy".

 In November 1998, Heyward reported blurred vision in his right eye, and was diagnosed with a malignant bone cancer, reportedly a chordoma, at the base of his skull that was pressing on the optic nerve.
 After it was partially removed in a 12-hour operation, he underwent 40 rounds of radiation treatments and was later pronounced cancer-free; the diagnosis nonetheless ended his playing career.

 Heyward's 1995 season is the last time a fullback rushed for 1,000 yards.